cdeccio/cougarnet/README.md

 When Cougarnet is used for protocol development, it is desirable to send and receive raw Ethernet frames, rather than using the native network stack, i.e., with the socket API.
-Two classes are useful for sending and receiving frames in Cougarnet: `rawpkt.BaseFrameHandler` and `networksched.NetworkEventLoop`.
+The `BaseHost` class is useful for sending and receiving frames in Cougarnet.

-### `BaseFrameHandler`

-The `BaseFrameHandler` class provides functionality to a virtual host to facilitate frame sending and receiving.
 The key components are the following:

  - `int_to_sock` - a `dict` containing a mapping of
    [interface names](#interface-names) to raw sockets (i.e., for sending